 A pioneering study has shown that a simple invertebrate, larvae of the wax moth Galleria mellonella, can be used as a novel infection model for bacteria from the Mycobacterium tuberculosis complex.

 We have recently committed £2.4m to seven new project grants, awarded to outstanding projects from a broad range of scientific disciplines.

 Today the NC3Rs is launching a series of checklists that will support UK funding bodies to ensure animal research carried out overseas is conducted to appropriate standards of welfare.

-The 2017 CRACK IT Challenges competition consists of three Challenges identified jointly by the NC3Rs and Sponsors.
+The 2018 CRACK IT Challenges are now live.
+This year's competition consists of three Challenges identified jointly by the NC3Rs and Sponsors.